History of mathematical notation: Modern mathematical notation

+Feynman diagrams are used in particle physics, equivalent to the operator-based approach of Sin-Itiro Tomonaga and Julian Schwinger.
+The orbifold notation system, invented by William Thurston, has been developed for representing types of symmetry groups in two-dimensional spaces of constant curvature.

-The first superstring revolution is composed of mathematical equations developed between 1984 and 1986.
-In 1984, Vaughan Jones deduced the Jones polynomial and subsequent contributions from Edward Witten, Maxim Kontsevich, and others, revealed deep connections between knot theory and mathematical methods in statistical mechanics and quantum field theory.
-According to string theory, all particles in the "particle zoo" have a common ancestor, namely a vibrating string.
-In 1985, Philip Candelas, Gary Horowitz, Andrew Strominger, and Edward Witten would publish "Vacuum configurations for superstrings" Later, the tetrad formalism (tetrad index notation) would be introduced as an approach to general relativity that replaces the choice of a coordinate basis by the less restrictive choice of a local basis for the tangent bundle.
+The tetrad formalism (tetrad index notation) was introduced as an approach to general relativity that replaces the choice of a coordinate basis by the less restrictive choice of a local basis for the tangent bundle (a locally defined set of four linearly independent vector fields called a tetrad).

-In the 1990s, Roger Penrose would propose Penrose graphical notation (tensor diagram notation) as a, usually handwritten, visual depiction of multilinear functions or tensors.
-Penrose would also introduce abstract index notation.
-In 1995, Edward Witten suggested M-theory and subsequently used it to explain some observed dualities, initiating the second superstring revolution.
+In the 1990s, Roger Penrose proposed Penrose graphical notation (tensor diagram notation) as a, usually handwritten, visual depiction of multilinear functions or tensors.
+Penrose also introduced abstract index notation.
+His usage of the Einstein summation was in order to offset the inconvenience in describing contractions and covariant differentiation in modern abstract tensor notation, while maintaining explicit covariance of the expressions involved.

-John Conway would further various notations, including the Conway chained arrow notation, the Conway notation of knot theory, and the Conway polyhedron notation.
+John Conway furthered various notations, including the Conway chained arrow notation, the Conway notation of knot theory, and the Conway polyhedron notation.
 The Coxeter notation system classifies symmetry groups, describing the angles between with fundamental reflections of a Coxeter group.
 It uses a bracketed notation, with modifiers to indicate certain subgroups.
-The notation is named after H. S. M. Coxeter and Norman Johnson more comprehensively defined it.
+The notation is named after H. S. M. Coxeter; Norman Johnson more comprehensively defined it.

-Combinatorial LCF notation has been developed for the representation of cubic graphs that are Hamiltonian.
+Combinatorial LCF notation, devised by Joshua Lederberg and extended by Harold Scott MacDonald Coxeter and Robert Frucht, was developed for the representation of cubic graphs that are Hamiltonian.
 The cycle notation is the convention for writing down a permutation in terms of its constituent cycles.
 This is also called circular notation and the permutation called a cyclic or circular permutation.